In short, Torrus is an alternative software platform to

 Net::SNMP Perl module, Torrus has got an extremely efficient SNMP

-data poller, with ability to poll dozens of thousands of SNMP variables
+data poller, with ability to poll hundreds of thousands of SNMP objects

 SNMP Device Discovery Tool.

-Devdiscover is a new, modular, flexible, and expandable tool for
+Devdiscover is a modular, flexible, and expandable tool for

 contributors, the number of supported devices and vendors is constantly